fleetdm/fleet/tools/osquery/README.md

 ## Testing with containerized osqueryd

-Using Docker enables us to rapidly spin up and down pre-configured `osqueryd` instances for testing Kolide.
+Using Docker enables us to rapidly spin up and down pre-configured `osqueryd` instances for testing Fleet.
 Currently we have container images for Ubuntu14 and Centos7 osquery installations.

 ### Setup

 Docker and docker-compose are the only dependencies.
 The necessary container images will be pulled from Docker Cloud on first run.

 Before using the following commands, set the environment variable `LOCALHOST` to the public IP (127.0.0.1 will not work) of the docker host machine.
-This will allow the containers to connect to the local Kolide server.
+This will allow the containers to connect to the local Fleet server.
 You will also need to set `KOLIDE_OSQUERY_VERSION` to either `1.8.2` or `latest` (currently 2.1.2) to indicate which version of osquery that you want to run on your containers.

-You will also need to set the environment variable `ENROLL_SECRET` to the value of your kolide enroll secret(configured during the app setup or in the app config UI).
+You will also need to set the environment variable `ENROLL_SECRET` to the value of your Fleet enroll secret (available on the manage hosts page, or via `fleetctl get enroll-secret`).

 ### Running osqueryd

 The osqueryd instances are configured to use the TLS plugins at `$LOCALHOST:8080`.
-Using the `example_config.json` in this directory should configure Kolide with the appropriate settings for these `osqueryd` containers to connect.
+Using the `example_config.json` in this directory should configure Fleet with the appropriate settings for these `osqueryd` containers to connect.

 To start one instance each of Centos and Ubuntu `osqueryd`, use: